-UPDATE 1-German 2-year bond yields at lowest since mid-June after auction
+UPDATE 2-German two-year bond yield hits seven-week low after auction

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets

-Reporting by Dhara Ranasinghe; Editing by Gareth Jones and John Stonestreet
+Reporting by Dhara Ranasinghe and John Geddie; Editing by Gareth Jones and John Stonestreet